jundalisay/superb/content/en/research/socrates/simple-republic/book-1/chapter-2.md

 {{< r a="Thrasymachus" >}}
-Thrasymachus= You ask but you refuse to answer.
+You ask but you refuse to answer.
 You try irony or any other shuffle to avoid answering.
 {{< /r >}}

 {{< l a="Socrates" >}}
 You are a philosopher.

 If you ask a person what numbers make up 12 and prohibit him from answering 6 x 2, 3 x 4, 6 x 2, or 4 x 3, saying 'that sort of nonsense will not do for me', then obviously no one can answer you.

-But if he responded by asking= "What do you mean?
+But if he responded by asking: "What do you mean?
 If one of these numbers were the true answer, then some other number is the right one."
 How would you answer him?
 {{< /l >}}

 {{< r a="Thrasymachus" >}}